deobfuscated-org/toon/docs/hardware/toonv1.md

 as well as small slots for ventilation in the top back.

 The front bezel can easily be removed by gently prying it off the main body.
+There are two clips per side.
+Unfortunately, these clips are somewhat fragile, and not designed to be removed and reattached multiple times.

 ## Display
 The display is connected to the PCB via a 40-pin FPC connector as well as a